weareinreach/inreach-api/README.md

 $ npm start
 ```

-In order to run the app you need a [.env][https://www.npmjs.com/package/dotenv] file with a valid mongodb connection string
+In order to run the app you need a [.env][https://www.npmjs.com/package/dotenv] file with a valid mongodb connection string.

 ## Codebase

-Our routes documentation can be found at /docs on staging and production.
+Our routes documentation can be found at `/docs` on staging and production.

 Folder structure